It's Mr. Pants: Gameplay

-The game incorporates three main game modes: Puzzle, in which players must clear a puzzle board using a limited selection of specific blocks; Wipeout, in which players have a two minute time limit to clear all blocks from the grid; and Marathon, in which the available grid space is slowly restricted while players attempt to achieve the highest score possible.
+The game features three primary gameplay modes.
+"Puzzle" tasks players with clearing a pre-arranged puzzle board using a limited selection of specific blocks.
+Players who are stuck on a puzzle can request assistance from Helpo, an anthopomorphic light bulb who will correct the player if they place a pieces in the incorrect spot.
+There are over 150 puzzles to solve, and every five puzzles cleared will add a new piece of artwork to an in-game gallery.
+"Wipeout" gives players a two minute time limit to clear a randomly generated arrangement of blocks from a grid.
+In Marathon, a crayon snake continually encircles the grid, gradually restricting the available space to place pieces; the snake retreats several spaces each time each time the player clears pieces from the board.
+The player is challenged to achieve the highest score possible before the grid is fully restricted.
 Each mode has four difficulty levels, ranging from "Easy" to "Special", with each difficulty unlocked after clearing the previous one.
 Players are awarded a trophy for each successfully completed difficulty level.
 Upon completing all four difficulties in Puzzle mode, a fourth game type is unlocked called "Max the Mystical Mouse's Muddle", in which players must clear rectangles of specific sizes as provided by the eponymous Max.